sabrinasettle/RogerSkyline-1/README.md

 ```bash
 sudo ufw allow 420/tcp
 ```
-and this command wil be useful for later when I want to connect through to my web server
+and this command will be useful for later when I want to connect through to my web server
 ```bash
 sudo ufw allow 80/tcp
 ```